himanshutatawat/Fine-tuned-Mental-Health-Chatbot/README.md

 # Fine-Tuned Mental Health Chatbot (Phi-2)

 ## 🚀 Project Overview
-This project focuses on fine-tuning the **Microsoft Phi-2** model to build an AI-powered **mental health chatbot**.
+This project focuses on fine-tuning the different models to build an AI-powered **mental health chatbot**.
 The chatbot is designed to provide supportive and empathetic responses to users seeking guidance.

 By leveraging **LoRA (Low-Rank Adaptation)** and **4-bit quantization**, the model is optimized for efficient training and deployment while maintaining high-quality responses.

 ---

 ## 🔥 Features
-✅ Fine-tuned **Phi-2** model for mental health conversations
+✅ Fine-tuned different models for mental health conversations
 ✅ **LoRA fine-tuning** for efficient adaptation
 ✅ **4-bit quantization** for faster inference and low memory usage
 ✅ Uses **Gradient Checkpointing** for improved training efficiency